quicwg/multipath/draft-ietf-quic-multipath.md

 (see {{Section 8 of QUIC-TRANSPORT}}).
 The connection ID of a packet binds the packet to a path identifier, and therefore to a packet number space.
-Further, the path identifier is used as numerical identifier in control frames.
+Further, the path identifier is used as a numerical identifier in control frames.
 E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon a certain path.